dacely-cloud/toiljs/RSG.md

 # Resilience and Scale Grade (RSG)

-> One grade for an application across eight axes, where your grade is your weakest axis, never the average and never the best.
+> One grade for an application across nine axes, where your grade is your weakest axis, never the average and never the best.

 ![status](https://img.shields.io/badge/status-spec-2dd4bf)
 ![type](https://img.shields.io/badge/type-rubric-84cc16)